-The Importance of School And Sports Physicals
+The Importance of School And Sports Physicals in Baltimore, MD

 If your child has plans to try out for a team sport in school, it's likely that the school will request that he or she have a sports physical performed.
 They not only protect the school, but most of all your child.
 Learn why schools often require sports physicals and what you and your child can expect at the appointment.